New treatment options for mild asthma

 Read more about the new dual purpose reliever treatment option here.

 Asthma Australia welcomes Enerzair Breezhaler, the first triple therapy in fixed dose combination to be made available in Australia for people with difficult to treat asthma.
 Enerzair Breezhaler contains the active ingredients (indacaterol, glycopyrronium, mometasone furoate).
-People prescribed this medication for the management of their asthma will need to take it once per day, every day for this medicine to be effective.

 Asthma Australia welcomes Dupixent (dupliumab), a new monoclonal antibody therapy for people who live with severe uncontrolled asthma caused by type 2 inflammation (allergic or eosinophilic).